ibm-cloud-docs/containers/cs_loadbalancer.md

       10s		    10s		    1	    {service-controller }		Normal CreatedLoadBalancer	Created load balancer
     ```
     {: screen}

-    The **LoadBalancer Ingress** IP address is the portable IP address that was assigned to your NLB service.

 4. If you created a public NLB, access your app from the internet.
     1. Open your preferred web browser.